fdexnr/rapportCC-groupA/README.md

 People from outside can’t corrupt your database, and you can examine the exchanges from your host computer.

   # Conclusion :
-Each problem/situation corresponds a solution : You can use differents kinds of networks to make your services reachable and secured (Internal Networks for VMs supposed to communicate between themselves only, Bridge to expose a VM to the internet, NAT for clientVMs, LocalHost to make host able to see the transfers)
+To each problem/situation corresponds a solution : You can use differents kinds of networks to make your services reachable and secured (Internal Networks for VMs supposed to communicate between themselves only, Bridge to expose a VM to the internet, NAT for clientVMs, LocalHost to make host able to see the transfers)

   ## Sources
 - https://www.virtualbox.org/manual/ch06.html